 I prophecy in the name of the Lord God of Israel, unless the United States redress the wrongs committed upon the Saints in the state of Missouri and punish the crimes committed by her officers that in a few years the government will be utterly overthrown and wasted, and there will not be so much as a potsherd left for their wickedness in permitting the murder of men, women and children, and the wholesale plunder and extermination of thousands of her citizens to go unpunished (History of the Church, Vol. 5, page 394).

 Joseph Smith made this prophecy in May 6, 1843.
-However, the United States Government did not redress any of the wrongs committed against the Mormons in Missouri, and now over 175 years later, the U.S. Government still stands.
+However, the United States Government did not redress any of the wrongs committed against the Mormons in Missouri, and even after 175 years, the U.S. Government still stands.

 Congress to be broken up as a government